-In March 2018, Microsoft released a security update that fixes a vulnerability in the Credential Security Support Provider Protocol (CredSSP).
+In March 2018, Microsoft released a security update that fixes a remote code execution vulnerability in the Credential Security Support Provider Protocol (CredSSP).
 This vulnerability (CVE-2018–0886) allows an attacker to remotely execute arbitrary code on a vulnerable Windows host with an open RDP port (TCP/3389).
+Any app that used the CredSSP provider for authentication may be vulnerable to this type of attack.
 In May 2018, an update “2018-05 Security only/Monthly Rollup” was released.
-It blocks the connection to computers with an affected version of CredSSP.
+It blocks the RDP connection to computers with an affected version of CredSSP.

 An authentication error has occurred.